polterguy/magic/README.md

 * Run the following command: `dotnet new --install ./magic`

 This will install the contents of this repo as a template, which you can use alongside the .NET Core CLI in the following manner:

-`dotnet new magic --help`

-This will show the list of command line switches which are available, along with descriptions and their default values.
-Creating a new instance of the magic code base is as simple as issuing the following command:

 `dotnet new magic --name foo`